rudwo8134/ArcDevelopment/README.md

    6. add the Service Component
    7. add the revolution block on the home
    8. Finish the Landing Page Section. and find the bug due to information block size. so i just change the marginbottom size using by useMediaquery
+   9. add the Service Page with Same block with home.